 While most of my talks have been in the USA, I have also had the pleasure to share my stories with groups in Canada, The Bahamas, Bermuda, and China.

 Motivational Speaker for Your Next Event

-If you are seeking a motivational speaker / plenary speaker for your upcoming event, I believe we should have a conversation.
-While I am not the right speaker for every conference, the only way to be sure is to have a detailed conversation about the outcomes you are seeking.
+If you are seeking a motivational speaker / plenary speaker for your upcoming event, I hope we can have a conversation.
+The best way to be sure about the right speaker is to have a detailed conversation about the outcomes you are seeking.
 I am on a crusade to make sure there are no boring meetings.
 Your speakers (motivational speakers, industry speakers, technical education speakers, etc…), no matter the topic, should bring fun to the event.

 No matter who you hire to speak, they need to do more than speak and leave.
 Too many motivational speakers best talent is getting to the airport within 30 minutes of saying “Thank you very much”.
 Your speakers should be partners with meeting planners and be willing to engage with your audience before and after their presentations.
 If a speaker is not willing to work with you on your special requests, hire a different speaker.

 In working as a motivational speaker, I have had the opportunity to speak to many association and corporate audiences.
 My newest content, “The Paradox of Potential” has become a popular workforce development topic for meetings.
 It can assist your people in recession proofing their career.
 If your audience would benefit from exploring the very real gap that can exist between potential and performance, then this presentation could be ideal for your meeting.
 The program is interactive and can be customized to meet the needs of your people.
 Motivational speakers need to do more than recite the same lecture to each group.
 To be impactful, speakers must work with the audience to customize the topic in ways that connect the meaning to real actions.

 More than a motivational speaker – Have your opening keynote serve as your Conference EmCee